R33-class airship: R.34

 R.34 made her first flight on 14 March 1919 and was delivered to her service base at RAF East Fortune near Edinburgh on 29 May after a 21-hour flight from Inchinnan.
 R.34 had set out the previous evening, but thick fog made navigation difficult, and after spending the night over the North Sea the airship was unable to moor in the morning due to fog.
 After cruising as far south as Yorkshire R.34 returned to East Fortune to dock at about 3 p.m.
 The airship made her first endurance trip of 56 hours over the Baltic from 17 to 20 June.

 It was then decided to attempt the first return Atlantic crossing, under the command of Major George Scott.
-R.34 had never been intended as a passenger airship and extra sleeping accommodation for the crew was arranged by slinging hammocks along the keel walkway.
-A metal plate was welded to an engine exhaust pipe to allow for the preparation of hot food.
+R.34 had not been designed as a passenger airship and extra sleeping accommodations for the crew were added by slinging hammocks along the keel walkway.
+Tables and wash basins were installed along with lightweight curtains to help stop the drafts in the interior of the ship.
+The bomb racks were removed and replaced with lockers for food and water.
+A metal plate was welded to an engine exhaust pipe to allow for the preparation of hot food which included beef stew, ham, eggs, beans and potatoes.

+24 additional fuel tanks were placed along the keel, increasing the total fuel capacity to around 6,000 gallons (22,712 liters).

-The crew included Brigadier-General Edward Maitland and Zachary Lansdowne as the representative of the US Navy.
-William Ballantyne, one of the crew members scheduled to stay behind to save weight, stowed away with the crew's mascot, a small tabby kitten called "Wopsie"; they emerged at 2.00 p.m. on the first day, too late to be dropped off.
+The crew included Brigadier-General Edward Maitland and Lieutenant Commander Zachary Lansdowne as the representative of the US Navy.
+William Ballantyne, one of the crew members scheduled to stay behind to save weight, stowed away with the crew's mascot, a small tabby kitten called "Whoopsie" (or "Wopsie"); they emerged at 2.00 p.m. on the first day, too late to be dropped off.
+As was the norm with stowaways, Ballantyne was put to work for his passage, serving as the airship's cook and assisting in pumping the extra gasoline by hand into the fuel tanks.
+Ballantyne was not allowed to make the return flight and was sent home to England by ship; he was suspended from flight duty for one year.